operatorequals/httpimport/README.md

 ```

 ## Beware: **Huge Security Implications!**
-_Using the `httpimport` with **HTTP URLs** is highly discouraged_
+_Using the `httpimport` with plain **HTTP URLs** is highly discouraged_

-As HTTP traffic isn't encrypted and/or integrity checked (_unlike HTTPS_), it is trivial for a remote attacker to intercept the HTTP responses (via an _ARP MiTM_ probably), and add arbitrary _Python_ code to the downloaded _packages/modules_.
-This will directly result in _Remote Code Execution_ on your current user's context!
+As HTTP traffic can be read and changed from all intermediate hosts (_unlike HTTPS_), it is possible for a remote adversary to alter the HTTP responses consumed by `httpimport` and add arbitrary _Python_ code to the downloaded _packages/modules_.
+This directly results in arbitrary _Remote Code Execution_ on your current user's context of your host!

-In other words, you get **totally  compromised**...
+In other words, using plain HTTP through the Internet can compromise your host *without a way to notice it*.

 ##### You have been warned!
 Use only **HTTPS URLs** with `httpimport`!

 ## Contributors
 * [ldsink](https://github.com/ldsink) - The `RELOAD` flag and Bug Fixes